IBM-Cloud/terraform-provider-ibm/website/docs/d/is_ssh_key.html.markdown

 ---

 # ibm_is_ssh_key

-Import the details of an existing IBM VPC SSh Key as a read-only data source.
-You can then reference the fields of the data source in other resources within the same configuration using interpolation syntax.

 Retrieve information of an existing IBM Cloud VPC SSH key as a read only data source.
 For more information, see [SSH keys](https://cloud.ibm.com/docs/vpc?topic=vpc-ssh-keys).

 ## Example usage